Share credentials with a website related to your app using associated domains.

 A domain is a website.
 Often you will want to associate your website with your app because they are often different versions of the same app or are related and want to share data.
 To associate a website with an app, you will need to have a file on your website and an entitlement in your app.

-An associated domain matches a
+An associated domain matches the

-com entitlement in your app with an
+Associated Domains Entitlement in your app with an

 apple-app-site-association file on your website.